SalmanKhan-185NTsm/SalmanKhan-185NTsm/README.md

 ```
 ## My Famous Quote

-> Nothing is True, Everything is permitted, we serve in the dark to protect  the light - Ezio Auditore Da France
+> “Where other men blindly follow the truth, Remember, nothing is true.
+Where other men are limited by morality or law, Remember, everything is permitted.
+We work in the dark to serve the light.”

 ## History In Motion
 It all started when I started Grade School, The First Software ever used by me was Microsoft paint, being the curious type Microsoft paint sparked my interest in software as a user, and later during my Pre-University Wrote my first "Hello World" Code in C Programming which was the turning point in my life which made go towards Programming.
 Fast forward 4 years completed two major projects for my undergrads and after completing my undergrads. it gave me the tools I need to communicate with the computer whose computing power is faster than that of a Human Mind.